pierre-rouleau/usrhome/readme.rst

                                 environment variable.

 USRHOME_PROMPT_MODEL            Optional environment variable.
 Identifies the
                                 syntax of the prompt used by the shell.
-                                The default is the prompt style shown in the example and that corresponds to prompt model value 1.

-                                Other values will be supported.
-For the moment, the other model is value 2.
-For that model, all information is printed on the left side, the full path is shown, always.
-The prompt ends on a new line that starts with '%' or '#' as for the first prompt.
+The supported values are:

+                                - **0** : no prompt defined by USRHOME.
+The user can defined a prompt inside the ``usrcfg/do-user-zshrc.zsh`` file.
+                                  If nothing is defined, zsh will use it's default prompt.

+                                - **1** : (or not defined).
+                                  Selects the default USRHOME prompt style
+                                  shown in the example.
+This is on one line but uses the ``RPROMPT`` to show the VCS information.
+                                  The search regexp for that prompt model is ``^>[0-9]+@.+[%#]``

+                                - **2** : A 2-line prompt that displays the
+                                  complete path and the VCS info on the left-hand side.
+Commands are typed on the second line right after a "%' or '#' leading character followed by a space.
-                                The search regexp for that prompt model is ``'^[%#]'``.
+                                  The search regexp for that prompt model is ``^[%#]``

-                                Users can change the prompt dynamically by issuing a setenv command to change the value of the variable and then either start a new zsh shell or reset the current one with ``exec zsh``.
+                                Users can change the prompt dynamically by issuing a clrenv or setenv command to change the value of the variable and then either start a new zsh shell or reset the current one with ``exec zsh``.
 =============================== =================================================

 When USRHOME Z Shell startup logic executes, USRHOME sets these other